WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` to upgrade.

-Notable configuration or dependency changes:
+Notable configuration- and dependency changes:

 * Some changes in quality checks, you might want to include them in case you modified the :setting:`CHECK_LIST`.
 * The source language attribute was moved from project to a component exposed in the API.
 Upgrade :ref:`wlc` if you are using it.
 * The database migration to 4.3 might take a long time depending on the number of strings you are translating.
 (Expect around one hour of migration time per 100,000 source strings.)
-* There is a change in :setting:`django:INSTALLED_APPS`.
+* One change in :setting:`django:INSTALLED_APPS`.
-* There is a new setting :setting:`SESSION_COOKIE_AGE_AUTHENTICATED` which complements :setting:`django:SESSION_COOKIE_AGE`.
+* A new setting :setting:`SESSION_COOKIE_AGE_AUTHENTICATED` complements :setting:`django:SESSION_COOKIE_AGE`.
-* If you were using :command:`hub` or :command:`lab` to integrate with GitHub or GitLab, you will need to reconfigure this using :setting:`GITHUB_CREDENTIALS` and :setting:`GITLAB_CREDENTIALS`.
+* If you were using :command:`hub` or :command:`lab` to integrate with GitLab or GitHub, you must reconfigure this using :setting:`GITHUB_CREDENTIALS` and :setting:`GITLAB_CREDENTIALS`.

 .. versionchanged:: 4.3.1